Originator Of Modern Crime Story Assignment Sample

 1.2.
 About Allan Poe

 Poe, the writer of "The Murders in the Rue Morgue", was born around January 19, 1809, in the Boston area of the United States of America.
 Poe Jr. was indeed the son of "David Poe and Elizabeth Arnold Hopkins Poe, and he was raised by his parents.
 Both of them were actors.
-Edgar had a smaller sister called Rosalie Poe and a younger brother whose name is “William Henry Leonard Poe”.
-He had another big brother whose name is “William Henry Leonard Poe”.
+Edgar had a smaller sister called Rosalie Poe and a younger brother whose is “William Henry Leonard Poe”.
+He had another big brother whose is “William Henry Leonard Poe”.
 Edgar seemed to have an older brother, William Henry Leonard, who had been born in 1807, a year after Edgar as well as his family went to New York in 1809.
 William Henry Leonard was Edgar's older brother.
 Subsequently, Edgar and his mother relocated to Virginia, where Elizabeth gave life to Rosalie, a child by some other man, in December 1810.
 His father left the family afterward.
 Poe's mother became gravely ill after that, and she died of malnutrition within a year of Poe's birth.
 Eliza died in Richmond, Virginia, on the 8th of December 1811, at the age of twenty-four, most likely in the presence of her kids.
 As he wrote "The Murders in the Rue Morgue," Edgar Allan Poe established an entirely new literary genre.
 A figure who solves the problem by studying the evidence was not really a modern literary type, but Poe was the first to portray one who did so by careful examination and analysis.
 When Poe learned that his "stories of ratiocination," or stories of logic and reasoning, were becoming famous, he wrote a letter in 1846 to express his delight.
 Poe's "Murders in the Rue Morgue" set the stage for aspects that would be adapted and developed even more by subsequent writers.
 C. Auguste Dupin, the fictitious investigator created by Edgar Allan Poe, is a recluse figure who was approached by the cops if they were unable to investigate a case.
 It is Dupin's excellent skills of perception that are highlighted when he points out to his buddy, who is narrating, that "the help conveys what to observe."
 A number of hints are provided all through the novel, giving the audience a chance to deduce the solution to the riddle.
 Due to his appearances in several of Poe's novels, Dupin helped to develop yet again another characteristic of the mystery genre: the return of a protagonist.
 Sir Arthur Conan Doyle, some forty-five years after Poe's death, popularized investigative fiction until he developed Sherlock Holmes, a figure who shares certain characteristics with Poe's Dupin in terms of quirkiness.

 1.3 Research Aim and objectives